Eddie Rosario Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the White Sox pitching staff paces the league.
+- The White Sox pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.

-- The White Sox have a 4.54 team ERA that ranks 25th across all MLB pitching staffs.
+- The White Sox's 4.59 team ERA ranks 25th across all MLB pitching staffs.

-- White Sox pitchers combine to give up the third-most home runs in baseball (125 total, 1.4 per game).
+- White Sox pitchers combine to allow 126 total home runs at a clip of 1.4 per game (third-most in the league).

 © 2023 Data Skrive.
 All rights reserved.